 This Southern Potato Salad Recipe uses fresh ingredients to create a decadent side dish.
 The best part?
 All of these components are easy to find!
 You may already have some in your pantry.

-Eggs: Hard-boiled eggs add great texture to this salad.
+Pasture-Raised Organic Eggs: Hard-boiled eggs add great texture to this salad.
 They’re also an excellent protein source!
 I love keeping extra hard-boiled eggs in the fridge for easy snacks.
 When purchasing eggs, look for free-range, organic varieties.

-Mama Z Pro Tip: To make fast work of cutting up hard-boiled eggs, use an egg or strawberry cutting tool.
+To make fast work of cutting up hard-boiled eggs, use an egg or strawberry cutting tool.
 Cut one way and then switch directions.
 I can cut three eggs in less than a minute this way.

-Potatoes: This recipe calls for 5 red potatoes and 5 sweet potatoes.
+Organic Potatoes: This recipe calls for 5 red potatoes and 5 sweet potatoes.
 This gives the salad a natural sweetness and adds an exciting flavor.
 I love how colorful this side dish is!
 I usually serve this recipe to a crowd and get compliments every time.
 Who would have thought a kitchen emergency would be such a big hit?
 If you’re following the “Fast Track” portion of the Essential Oils Diet plan, use all sweet potatoes.

-Celery: Celery contains a wonder compound called apigenin.
+Organic Celery: Celery contains a wonder compound called apigenin.
 (5) This nutrient is anti-cancer, anti-inflammatory, anti-viral, and anti-bacterial.
 Wow!
 Celery covers all the bases and is a total superfood.

-When cutting the celery, dice it extremely small, so every serving gets some.
+When cutting the celery, dice it extremely small so every serving gets some.

-Pickles and Relish: You can’t have potato salad without pickles!
+Organic Pickles and Relish: You can’t have potato salad without pickles!
 They add such great flavor to any mayonnaise-based dish.
 I recommend using dill pickles and relish since they don’t contain sugar as many sweet varieties do.
 If you can find fermented pickles, be sure to grab a jar!
 These pickles contain probiotics that benefit gut health.

-Spices: A great blend of spices elevates any basic dish.
+Organic Spices: A great blend of spices elevates any basic dish.
 After experimenting, I found that a combination of salt, white pepper, dill, paprika, and celery seed works best.

 Make My Southern Potato Salad Recipe

-- 6 pasture-raised organic eggs
+- 6 pasture-raised organic eggs, hard-cooked

-- 5 organic red potatoes and 5 medium-sized sweet potatoes
+- 5 organic red potatoes AND 5 medium-sized sweet potatoes *

-- 1 stalk organic celery, diced
+- 1 stalk organic celery , diced

-- 1 organic pickle, diced
+- 1 organic pickle , diced

-- ½ cuporganic dill relish
+- ½ cup organic dill relish

-- 2 tablespoons organic yellow mustard
+- 2 tablespoons organic yellow mustard OR Mama Z’s Quick Honey Mustard

-- ¼ teaspoon freshly ground white pepper
+- ¼ teaspoon organic white pepper , ground

-- ¼ teaspoon dried dill
+- ¼ teaspoon organic dried dill

 - ⅛ teaspoon organic ground paprika